 Dots and the Home Dot application have a messaging architecture (Dot Messaging Architecture-DMA) that enables elements of the system including Dots, controls within Dots, and the Home Dot application, to communicate with one another.
-This enables these elements to exchange information, request actions or functionality, and respond to system, element, or content events.
+This enables these elements to exchange 35 information, request actions or functionality, and respond to system, element, or content events.

-FIG. 14 illustrates the message routing paths and elements 15 700 of the Dot Messaging Architecture.
-The Dot Messaging Architecture (DMA) has a messaging addressing and routing scheme, defined messages, and an extensible message format (as defined in further detail below) that provides each comfeatures and true application behavior.
-Also, Dot content has access to the application rendering system within the Home Dot 200 and other Dots (711, 751, 761) via the DMA.
+FIG. 14 illustrates the message routing paths and elements 700 of the Dot Messaging Architecture.
+The Dot Messaging Architecture (DMA) has a messaging addressing and routing 40 scheme, defined messages, and an extensible message format (as defined in further detail below) that provides each component with access to component, application, and system features and true application behavior.
+Also, Dot content has access to the application rendering system within the Home 45 Dot 200 and other Dots (711, 751, 761) via the DMA.

 All elements of the system can send and receive (via paths 701, 702, and 703) DMA messages.
-In this embodiment, 25 these elements fall into three groups: the Dots (711, 751, 761); the Controls in the Dot's control space including the WebConduit control (714, 754, 764) and base controls that encompass menu controls and window operations controls; and the system control 780 embodied within the Home Dot 30 application 200.
+In this embodiment, these elements fall into three groups: the Dots (711, 751, 761); the Controls in the Dot's control space including the 50 WebConduit control (714, 754, 764) and base controls that encompass menu controls and window operations controls; and the system control 780 embodied within the Home Dot application 200.

 The DMA enables controls to send and receive messages.
-Controls can exchange messages with other elements in the same Dot (controls in the control space, Dot frame, System) or in a different Dot (the addressing scheme supports address- 35 ing elements in other Dots.
+55 Controls can exchange messages with other elements in the same Dot (controls in the control space, Dot frame, System) or in a different Dot (the addressing scheme supports addressing elements in other Dots.
 All Dot controls share a set of common messages.
-They also can provide messages that are unique to that control (see WebConduit Control).
+They also can provide messages that are 60 accessed and modified via the DMA include: unique to that control (see WebConduit Control).
 Common control messages include messages such as:

-#show #hide #get-width #get-height #get-size #is-open #get-address
+#show #hide #get-width #get-height #get-size

+#is-open #get-address